2026 races loom at Georgia Republican convention as Trump loyalty dominates

 “Everybody campaigns as quick as they can,” U.S. Rep. Marjorie Taylor Greene told The Associated Press Saturday.

 Lots of other people showed up sounding like candidates.
-Greene, after passing on a U.S. Senate bid against Democratic incumbent Jon Ossoff, laid out a slate of state-level issues on Saturday that will likely fuel speculation that she might run for governor.
+Greene, after passing on a U.S. Senate bid against Democratic incumbent Jon Ossoff, laid out a slate of state-level issues on Saturday that will likely fuel speculation that she might run for governor to replace term-limited Republican Gov. Brian Kemp.

 Echoing Trump’s signature slogan, Greene told the convention to “Make Georgia great again, for Georgia.”